• Skip to primary navigation

 • Knife - Used to mince garlic and chop dried shrimp into small pieces.
 Use kitchen shears or a mini food chopper for quick prepping.

-• Wooden Spoon or Heatproof Spatula – Used to stir the aromatics, combine ingredients, and gently fluff the rice.
-A metal spoon or fork can work, but avoid scraping nonstick surfaces if used.
+• Wooden Spoon or Heatproof Spatula - Used to stir the aromatics, combine ingredients, and gently fluff the rice.
+A metal spoon or fork can work, but avoid scraping nonstick surfaces when using it.

 • Tight-Fitting Lid - Used to cover the pot during simmering so the rice steams properly and absorbs all the flavorful liquid.
 Cover with foil, tightly crimped around the edges if a matching lid isn't available.